Rolling-Together/RollingTogether/README.md

 > Market research and the difference between Rolling Together
 >

-Because existing services were mainly focused on providing information to users unilaterally, **fast information was not updated.
-There were also clear limitations** in providing information on various public and cultural facilities.

-We, Rolling Together, expect to be able to **overcome these limitations** by using community mapping for various items.
-In addition, **well-organized instructions for using mobility aids and facilities** will be provided to help users go about their daily lives smoothly.
+Existing services mainly focused on providing information to users unilaterally, which caused fast information updates to be limited.
+We expect to overcome these limitations by using community mapping for various items.
+In addition, we will provide well-organized instructions for using mobility aids and facilities to help users go about their daily lives smoothly.

 > Expected effect
 >